ec-europa/europa-component-library/docs/Migrating-v3.md

 **Language list**

-- :heavy_check_mark: `title` parameter for the overlay is now an object containing the label and the title icon
+- :boom: markup has been revised, icon `generic-lang` added next to the title for the overlay variant

 **Link**